chrismou/claude-project-manager-workflow/README.md

 The commands are behaviourally identical in every other way.
 Gate structure, clarification handling, agent roster, and unattended-scope selection are the same.
 The only difference is whether you are present for each tool call.

+### Why wouldn't I just enable `auto mode` on the `/project-manager` command?

+Good question, and actually you still can if you're happy to let Claude do just about anything/everything it needs to without you needing to OK anything.
+But personally that was a little _too_ auto for me, I've had some issues in the past that have led to the dreaded "that's on me" Claude apology while I'm looking for a database backup to replace the local one it dropped.

+`/project-manager-auto` gates destructive commands, especially irreversible commands, like `rm -rf`.
+It also prompts for certain `git` commands - `rebase`, `commit`, etc. Full list is below.
+So effectively, the command exists to provide auto mode, but with extra caution.

 ## Requirements

 - [Claude Code](https://claude.ai/code) with plugin support enabled